audiosocket/yeti/README.md

 Please take time to read through the [Audiosocket MaaS API](http://http://develop.audiosocket.com/) to get a better understanding of the underlying REST API that Yeti accesses.
 The underlying data used for querying the API and paginating are very similar in Yeti.
+Class level documentation for Yeti is available at ....

 Yeti takes full advantage of the excellent [RestKit](https://github.com/RestKit/RestKit) framework  by [Blake Watters](http://twitter.com/blakewatters) and the rest of the RestKit team.